Faculty

 Bérénice Benayoun, PhD

-Associate Professor of Gerontology, Biological Sciences, Biochemistry and Molecular Medicine
+Associate Professor of Gerontology, Biological Sciences and Cancer Biology and Pharmacology & Pharmaceutical Sciences

 Education